-Dr Edmund Chow is a Post-Doctoral Fellow at INSEAD within the Organisational Behaviour area.
+Dr Edmund Chow is the Programme Leader in MA Arts Pedagogy and Practice at LASALLE College of the Arts.
+He was a Post-Doctoral Fellow at INSEAD within the Organisational Behaviour area of leadership and communication.

 Edmund is an accomplished theatre director in Singapore where he incorporates theatre improvisations, drama games, role plays, and storytelling in the world of business and public speaking.
 At INSEAD, he teaches leadership and communication modules across the MBA degrees, Global Executive MBA, and Executive Education programmes in Fontainebleau, Singapore, and Abu Dhabi in experiential ways.